Recent Storm Damage Posts

-- Night- small bright, blue-green to white flashes at ground level near a thunderstorm (as opposed to silvery lightning up in the clouds) These mean power lines are being snapped by very strong wind, maybe a tornado.
+- Night- small bright, blue-green to white flashes at ground level near a thunderstorm (as opposed to silvery lightning up in the clouds).
+A very strong wind is snapping these mean power lines, maybe a tornado.

-- Night- persistent lowering from the cloud base, illuminated or silhouetted my lightning especially- if it is on the ground or there is a blue-green-white power flash underneath.
+- Night- persistent lowering from the cloud base, illuminated or silhouetted by lightning, especially if it is on the ground or a blue-green-white power flash underneath.

 In a house with a basement

-- Avoid windows, get in the basement and under some kind of protection.
+- Avoid windows, get in the basement and under some protection.
 Know where very heavy objects rest on the floor above and do not go under them.
-They may fall down through a weakened floor and crush you.
+They may fall through a weakened floor and crush you.

 In a house with no basement